 If you haven’t heard me say it before, when I was doing photography as a job, I did not spend a single cent of this money wisely.
 It was seen as “fun money.”
 Which means, we blew thousands and thousands of dollars on…I don’t even know what!
 If you have multiple incomes, budget for them!
 If you have inconsistent freelance type work, budget it!
 After starting the blog, my monthly income changes all the time and each month I make a plan for those funds before any of it even makes it into my bank account!

-Yes, this is a necessity if you are married (double necessity if you have kids!)
+Yes, this is a necessity if you are married (a double necessity if you have kids!)
 Tom and I have always made a huge effort to make sure we get quality time together.
 Mainly because we both come from families of divorce and we have each been divorced ourselves.
 We never really saw what it takes to make a marriage last, but we know that what it takes to destroy one is not making your spouse and your relationship with them a priority.
 See how downsizing actually helped save our marriage.

-If you have a family, and are wanting to put them in sports, swimming lessons, summer camps or any other fun programs, this is definitely something you need to be budgeting for.
+If you have a family and are wanting to put them in sports, swimming lessons, summer camps or any other fun programs, this is definitely something you need to be budgeting for.

 Just like the car will give you reasons to shell out your money for repairs, so will your house.
 Some of these may be covered by insurance, but it doesn’t hurt to have a little extra stashed away just in case.

-It’s inevitable, if you want a roof over your head, you’re going to have to pay for it.
+It’s inevitable if you want a roof over your head, you’re going to have to pay for it.
 A new roof is a huge expense, so do yourself a favor, get a small budget going now to help ease the blow 10 years from now!

 Ok, maybe not JUST lightbulbs.
 But keep those little things in mind like salt pellets, air filters, water filters and other small things your house may need.
-In fact, lightbulbs might actually make the list, if you are working toward longer lasting LED bulbs that cost more upfront but help make your home sustainable in the long run.
+In fact, lightbulbs might actually make the list, if you are working toward longer-lasting LED bulbs that cost more upfront but help make your home sustainable in the long run.

 If you have debt, get a budget together to pay it off!
 I’m sure you already feel the weight of how much debt holds you back in life.
 It shouldn’t be that way.
 You may have to really learn to live frugally, but putting as much money toward your debt payoff will be your saving grace!
 Check out our latest $1,200 debt payoff!